 Copy and paste the below script into your own website or blog to embed this book.

-“Part love story, part supernatural thriller and completely engrossing” (People)—from the acclaimed author of You, whose work Stephen King describes as “hypnotic and totally original”
+“Part love story, part supernatural thriller and completely engrossing” (People)—from the acclaimed author of You, now a hit Netflix series

 NAMED ONE OF THE BEST BOOKS OF THE YEAR BY REAL SIMPLE